Is Mastiff (English Mastiff) Good for First-Time Owners?

 Training Milestones for Mastiff (English Mastiff)

-Successful training for Mastiff (English Mastiff) respects this breed's good (but can be stubborn) trainability profile and natural gentle tendencies.
+Good training outcomes in a Mastiff (English Mastiff) come from aligning technique to the breed's specific learning pace, which typically shows as good (but can be stubborn) trainability and gentle tendencies.
 Weeks one through four: focus on establishing trust and learning your Mastiff (English Mastiff)'s communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Mastiff (English Mastiff) owners should expect the training journey to require patience given this breed's good (but can be stubborn) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources